ShareChat: ShareChat

-Moj app
+Moj

 ShareChat's app Moj, launched on 29 June 2020, is a short-video platform that emulates the features of TikTok, which was among the apps banned by the Indian government in June 2020.

 In a tweet, Ankush Sachdeva, co-founder and CEO of ShareChat, said the app was coded in 30 hours.
 It has received Google Play Best of 2020 Awards, as of 1 December 2020.

-Moj today has emerged as India's number one short video app with the highest monthly active users.
-It has over 160 million monthly active users.
-In a recent feature by TechCrunch, Moj was positioned as #1 short video platform in India, beating others like MX TakaTak, Josh and Roposo.